-Are you sold on alternative heating and ready to throw your furnace out the window?
+Are you sold on alternative heating, excited to get pellet stove to heat your home, and ready to throw your furnace out the window?

 Even though heating with renewable energy such as corn or wood pellets is a cost effective and fantastic method of heating your home, you don’t want to throw your furnace out the window just yet.

 Do I need to keep my furnace if I install a Magnum stove?